MatthijsMu/matthijsmu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a double degree BSc student in Mathematics and Computer Science at Radboud University.
-My academic interests include (Randomized) Algorithms and Datastructures, but I also like fundamental statistics, numerical methods and Analysis/Topology.
+I am a double BSc student in Mathematics and Computer Science at Radboud University.
+So far I have discovered my interest in Algorithms and Datastructures, but also fundamental statistics and probability, numerical methods and Mathematical Analysis.
+I also enjoy programming in Haskell.
+Next year, I want to follow electives on Fourier Theory, PDEs and Random Graphs, and Markov Chains too, if it fits into my schedule.
+But I want to finish Measure Theory and Topology before I do that.
 At the moment, I am busy studying my two degrees and getting involved in research via my university's scientific honours programme.
-I am looking for a summer internship.

 Mathematical puzzles have busied me since longer: I placed 16th in the national finale of the [Dutch Mathematical Olympiad](https://wiskundeolympiade.nl/docenten/info-in-english) (2021).
 My secondary school project on optimizing blackjack strategies using reinforcement learning was awarded the first prize in the [OMO PWS Contest](https://www.omojaarverslag.nl/verslag2022/f/omoprijzen/omoprijzen-een-bijzondere-motiveringsprijs-voor-leerlingen) (2022).
 This summer (2023), I was selected for the [Cornell, Maryland, Max Planck Pre-doctoral Research School](https://cmmrs.mpi-sws.org/).
+I have discovered my interest for research and would like to spend the next summer in a research internship.
 {style="text-align: justify;"}